eProsima/vulcanexus/docs/rst/tutorials/core/discoveryserver/discoveryserver_complex.rst

 .. note::

-    For compability issues, Discovery Server has to be configured with TCP transport protocol when Large Data is set.
+    For compatibility issues, Discovery Server has to be configured with TCP transport protocol when Large Data is set.

 Prerequisites
 -------------